Botfather/ImageSuite/README.md

 # Utility for downloading and caching images in iOS Application

+Download and Cache Images to avoid making multiple requests to the web server

 ## Functionalities

 * Uses an AsynImageView (subclass of ImageView) to asynchronously load resources